-In my last blog, I wrote about the importance of saving up an Emergency Fund.
-Having these funds set aside for an unexpected expense is very important.
-But saving the funds can be hard.
-In this edition of the RVCU Blog, I will provide you with 5 practical steps you can take to grow your savings.
+We've previously covered the importance of creating an emergency fund.
+Having money set aside for an unexpected expense can be a lifesaver, but saving the funds can be hard.
+In this blog post, we provide you with 5 practical steps you can take to grow your savings.

-Remember last Winter when you were inside a lot of the time, streaming movies?
-Then summer came and you quit watching them because you were almost always outside.
+Remember last winter when you were inside a lot of the time, streaming movies?
+Then summer came, and you quit watching them because you were almost always outside.
 Well, if you didn’t unsubscribe to the service, you may have been paying fees for little to no benefit.
 By remaining aware of your various subscription services, you can eliminate the unneeded ones to save.
-And, if you want to resubscribe in the fall, I’m sure they’ll be happy to have you back.
+And, you can always re-subscribe in the fall.

 The average cost of a roundtrip flight within the US is currently $330.
 An international flight is running around $810.
 Multiply this cost by the number of people you’re traveling with, add the average cost of a hotel room at $91 per night, and a vacation can be quite pricy.
 Alternatively, trying new experiences in your local or regional area can be a lot of fun, without breaking the bank.
 Check with your local visitor’s bureau or do a little research online to find some fun new ideas.

 As always, if there is anything we can do at River Valley Credit Union to help you, just let us know.
-As a member-owned financial cooperative, everything we do, is for you, our members.
+As a member-owned financial cooperative, everything we do is for you, our members.
 Not a member yet?
 We would love to have you join us!
-You can find more information on how to do so by visiting our website.